 One of the most important aspects of this study skill for middle school students is making sure your system is comprehensive.
 Some students have systems for a few different aspects, but not others.

 For example, some students can track new homework from math class, but don’t have an English homework tracking system.
 Others can track all their homework, but have no clue on how to stay organized for tests.

 Whatever the case, if you’re currently in middle school (or a parent of a middle school student) work on your organization system.
 It will pay off in the long run.

-Do you have any middle school study skills tips you’d be willing to share that could help other students get and stay organized?
+Do you have any middle school study skills tips you’d be willing to share that could help other students?